ashishtiwari1993/redis_queue_length_exporter/README.md

 Define queue group in `queue_type` object.
 Queue group has array of all queue name (q1, q2) of same behaviour.
 Map Queue group with host in `host` object.
 It will export queue length accroding to `queue.json ` file and It will assign queue labels in prometheus while storing data.

-Here is the sample file.
+Here is the sample file [queue.json](https://github.com/ashishtiwari1993/redis_queue_length_exporter/blob/master/queue.json).